 Writing letters to Santa Claus is one of our favorite holiday traditions!
 Here are a few tips to make it a success:

-- Pull out markers (one color for each kid) and toy brochures (Amazon and Target usually send them out) and let the kids browse and circle things they want.
+- Pull out markers (one color for each kiddo) and toy brochures (Amazon and Target usually send them out).
+Let the kids browse and circle things they want.

-- Tell them to narrow it down to their top one or two picks, so Santa knows what they want the most.
-You can always go back through the brochures to see what else they circled if you need more ideas.
+- Have the kids narrow down their top one or two picks, so Santa knows what they want the most.
+(You can always go back through the brochures to see what else they circled if you need more ideas.)